mariohernandez/mariohernandezio/src/blog/vitejs.md

 {% endraw %}

-The output in the command line should look similar to this:
+The output in the command line should look like this:

 ![Output of build command](/images/blog-images/build.webp){.body-image .body-image--narrow .body-image--left}

 Fig. 3: Screenshot of files compiled by the build command.{.caption}

-By default, Vite names the compiled files by appending a random 8 character string to the original file name.
+By default, Vite names the compiled files by appending a random 8-character string to the original file name.
 This works fine for Vite apps, but for Drupal, the libraries we'll create expect for CSS and JS file names to stay consistent and not change.
 Let's update this default behavior.

 * First, install the **glob** extension.
 We'll use this shortly to import multiple CSS files with a single import statement.